1 Day Zion National Park Itinerary: How to Maximize Your Time

 Below is a quick overview of our Zion National Park itinerary:

-Where is Zion National Park
+Where We Stayed in Zion National Park

 Zion National Park is located in Springdale, Utah.
 It is in Southern Utah.
 We flew into Las Vegas for our Zion to Las Vegas Road trip and drove a little under 3 hours to Zion.